 Zachary J. Daly

 Zach is an associate in the firm’s Intellectual Property Practice Group and is a registered patent attorney.
-He attended Elizabethtown College and graduated with a degree in physics before attending Santa Clara University School of Law.
+He dedicates his practice to the preparation and prosecution of patents, copyrights and trademarks.

+Zach earned his degree in physics from Elizabethtown College before attending Santa Clara University School of Law.
 In his spare time, Zach enjoys hiking, snowboarding and collecting vinyl records.

 RECOGNITIONS